baedrik/snip721-reference-impl/README.md

 ### <a name="expiration"></a>Expiration
 Expiration is used to set an expiration for any approvals granted in the message.
 Expiration can be set to a specified blockheight, a time in seconds since epoch 01/01/1970, or "never".
 Values for blockheight and time are specified as a u64.
 If no expiration is given, it will default to "never".

 One should be aware that the current blockheight and time is not available to a query on Secret Network at this moment, but there are plans to make the BlockInfo available to queries in a future hardfork.
 To get around this limitation, the contract saves the BlockInfo every time a message is executed, and uses the blockheight and time of the last message execution to check viewing permission expiration during a query.
-Therefore it is possible that a whitelisted address may be able to view the owner or metadata of a token passed its permission expiration if no one executed any contract message since before the expiration.
+Therefore it is possible that a whitelisted address may be able to view the owner or metadata of a token past its permission expiration if no one executed any contract message since before the expiration.
 However, because transferring/burning a token is executing a message, it does have the current blockheight and time available and can not occur if transfer permission has expired.

 * `"never"` - the approval will never expire
 * `{"at_time": 1700000000}` - the approval will expire 1700000000 seconds after 01/01/1970 (time value is u64)
 * `{"at_height": 3000000}` - the approval will expire at block height 3000000 (height value is u64)

-## SetWhitelistedApproval
+## <a name="setwhitelisted"></a>SetWhitelistedApproval
 The owner of a token can use SetWhitelistedApproval to grant an address permission to view ownership, view private metadata, and/or to transfer a single token or every token in the owner's inventory.
 SetWhitelistedApproval can also be used to revoke any approval previously granted to the address.

 ##### Request